noel-forester/nf_ttml2_edit/README.md

 ./sub_png_edit.sh *width* *height*
 or only exec
 ./sub_png_edit.sh
-to question width and eight in script
+to question width and height in script